dart-lang/site-www/src/_tutorials/web/low-level-html/connect-dart-html.md

 IDs, classes, and other information about elements are established in HTML.
-Your Dart code can use this information to get elements using a CSS selector&mdash;a pattern used to select matching elements in the DOM.
+Your Dart code can use this information to get elements using a CSS selector—a pattern used to select matching elements in the DOM.
 CSS selectors allow the CSS, HTML, and Dart code to refer to the same objects.